 Dick Whittington And His Cat

-Wendy also, in later years, participated in a number of cruise ship programs where she talked about her career and chatted with audience members.
-I'm told that this sometimes gets a bit tricky, since the BBC discourages EastEnders cast members from talking about the show and, of course, that is often the first thing that she was asked about . . .
+Wendy also in later years participated in a number of cruise ship programs where she talked about her career and chatted with audience members.
+I'm told that this sometimes got a bit tricky, since the BBC discouraged EastEnders cast members from talking about the show and, of course, that is often the first thing that she was asked about . . .
 Granted, this wasn't true 'theatrical' work, but it still meant standing up in front of a live audience, and in my book that falls under the category of stage experience.

 Why didn't Wendy do more on the theatrical stage?
 In her autobiography, she actually addressed this question directly and stated simply that "I'm the first to admit that I've a short attention span and I'd just get bored with the same old lines time and time again."
 On the lighter side, in a 12 Sep 98 interview with Raymond Jones of PBS station WHRO (Virginia Beach, VA) friend and co-star John Inman made a playful observation: